backstage/backstage/docs/getting-started/app-custom-theme.md

 The easiest way to create a new theme is to use the `createTheme` function exported by the [@backstage/theme](https://www.npmjs.com/package/@backstage/theme) package.
-You can use it to override so basic parameters of the default theme such as the color palette and font.
+You can use it to override some basic parameters of the default theme such as the color palette and font.

 For example, you can create a new theme based on the default light theme like